dn32/Fluent.ProcessCommunication/README.md

             // callback is called whenever the client sends a message to the server void callback(Package package)
             {
-                //Content is the content of the message sent by the client var content = JsonConvert.DeserializeObject<CadastroDeCache>((string)package.Content);
+                // content is the content of the message sent by the client var content = JsonConvert.DeserializeObject<CadastroDeCache>((string)package.Content);

-                // - Here you treat what you want when you receive the request var obj = new RetornoDeCadastroDeCache();
+                // Here you treat what you want when you receive the request var obj = new RetornoDeCadastroDeCache();
                 obj.Conteudo = content.Conteudo;
                 obj.Status = "ok";

-                // - Você entrega a respósta ao cliente aqui process.ProcessCommunicationPost.Response(package.TransportKey, obj);
+                // You deliver the customer feedback here process.ProcessCommunicationPost.Response(package.TransportKey, obj);
             }